Remembering The Time The Offspring Gave One Million Dollars To A Random Fan

 The competition was won by a 14-year-old called Ashley Hitchcock, from Winder, Georgia, who’d made a pact with fellow contestant Christina Belmont that they’d share the prize if either of them romped to victory.
 That’s nice.

-But in the excruciating video clip above, the pair seemed to stall as Daly offered a series of clues about one particular member.
-Then, with all the reluctance of an elderly relative, Hitchcock hit the buzzer and gave the correct answer – ‘Noodles’ – and crowned winner.
+But in an excruciating video clip documenting the moment, the pair seemed to stall as Carson Daly offered a series of clues about one particular member.
+Then, with all the reluctance of an elderly relative, Ashley hit the buzzer and gave the correct answer – ‘Noodles’ – and crowned winner.

 “We weren’t even her favourite band!” remembers Noodles.
 “We were her second favourite band and Slipknot were her favourite!”

 Harsh.
-But something tells us that on that day, Hitchcock didn’t give a single shit.
+But something tells us that on that day, Ashley didn’t give a single shit.